sathomas/jsDataV.is/src/text/ch5/01-library.md

 * [qTip2](http://qtip2.com) (including its style sheet)
 * [Raphaël](http://raphaeljs.com)

-All of these libraries are popular enough for public content distribution networks to support, so we'll use CloudFlare's <span class="smcp">CDN</span> in the markup below.
-We'll have to use our own resources, however, to host the Chronoline.js itself.
+All of these libraries are popular enough for public content distribution networks to support, so we'll use CloudFlare's <span class="smcp">CDN</span> in the following markup.
+We'll have to use our own resources, however, to host Chronoline.js itself.
 That library also defines its own style sheet.

-> Note: Chapter 2 includes a more extensive discussion of content distributions networks and the trade-offs involved in using them.
+> Note: Chapter 2 includes a more extensive discussion of content distribution networks and the trade-offs involved in using them.

 ``` {.html .numberLines .line-10}
 <!DOCTYPE html>